 “A Smile is the Universal Language of Kindness.” – William Arthur Ward

 A genuine heartfelt smile can be seen in the eyes.
-When you smile, smile with your eyes.
-Spread the love with your beautiful smile.
 Connect to your fellow humans with this simple gesture.
-Sending a smile is free and takes no time at all.
-Your day will not be disrupted.
-You can smile as you go about your daily activities.
+Sending a smile is free and takes no time at all as you go about your daily activities.

 Depression and substance abuse have skyrocketed since covid.
 With so many people feeling isolated and alone a smile can improve the lives of those around you.
 Your smile is planting the seed of kindness and kindness is contagious.
 Kindness is cumulative.